mjahr/HoneyAlarmServer/README.md

 This project uses the [Ademco TPI provided by Eyez-On](http://forum.eyez-on.com/FORUM/viewtopic.php?f=6&t=301).
-It processes events and passes commands to the Envisalink server and provides an easy to use HTTP interface for clients.
+It processes events and passes them to the SmartThings API.

-This project was originally a fork of the [AlarmServer project for DSC panels](https://github.com/juggie/AlarmServer) - credit to them for the base code.
-However, the API's between DSC and Honeywell are so different that it didn't make sense to try to maintain a single codebase.
+This project started as a fork of [HoneyAlarmServer](https://github.com/MattTW/HoneyAlarmServer), which in turn was based on [AlarmServer for DSC panels](https://github.com/juggie/AlarmServer) - credit to them for the base code.
+However, it ended up evolving past the point where it made sense maintain a single codebase.

 This is still beta software.
-So far it has only been tested with an Envisalink 3 and Honeywell Vista 15p panel.
+SmartAlarmServer was tested with Envisalink 4 and Honeywell Vista 20p panel; HoneyAlarmServer was tested with an Envisalink 3 and Honeywell Vista 15p panel.

 #### What Works ####

- + keypad update and partition state updates sent by the Envisalink as documented in the TPI are tracked by the Alarm Server and can be retrieved via the Web API.
+ + Keypad, zone, and partition updates sent by the Envisalink as documented in the TPI are tracked by the Alarm Server and forwarded to SmartThings.
- + Events for alarm system arm/disarm and alarm condition trigger/clear are processed and trigger plugin events.
- + HTTP calls to get current AlarmState, change Partition, and to arm, disarm and armstay the alarm system are working.
-Note that these calls are currently async, the response only acknowledges that the command was sent to Envisalink, not that it was sucessfully executed.
- + Events are triggered for most alarm arming and disarming conditions
- + The [Mac Launcher app](https://github.com/gschrader/Alarm-Server-Launcher) originally writted for the DSC version of the server works with this app.
- + "Dump Zone Timers" command is implemented but only prints debug statements for now, not added to AlarmState HTTP call yet.
- + "Zone State Change" update sent by Envisalink is implemented but only prints debug statements for now, not added to AlarmState HTTP call yet.
+ + SmartThings SmartApp integration lets user select which zones to track and creates SmartThings devices to represent alarm system state: contact sensors, motion sensors, and smoke sensors.
+ + Better zone status tracking by parsing keypad updates.
+This works around inconsistent zone state change messages from Envisalink.
+ +

 #### What Doesn't Work ####

-+ The Web UI is not yet fully working.
++ The Web UI from AlarmServer and HoneyAlarmServer has been removed entirely.
++ No way to arm/disarm the system remotely or trigger the siren.
+The idea is to use SmartThings Smart Home Monitor as the security system instead of the Vista panel alarm.
-+ Zone state change messages from the TPI seem to be buggy and work sporadically, if you aren't seeing them when you should try rebooting your envisalink
++ Zone state change messages from the TPI seem to be buggy and work sporadically, if you aren't seeing them when you should try rebooting your envisalink.
 + The Alarm state returned by the HTTP api call only returns partition state information so far (it does not return all the state expected by the Web UI)
 + Make HTTP API commands synchronous so they can return success/failure or results instead of just acknowledging the command